ryanmio/Fediverse-Decentralized-Ads/docs/Decentralized_Advertising_Fediverse_ActivityPub.md

 1. **Milestone-Based Updates**: Budget updates are sent when 50%, 75%, and 100% of the local budget is consumed.
 When a milestone is reached, the server sends an `ad:BudgetUpdate` activity to a commonly subscribed "Budget Topic".
 Servers adjust their local tally based on updates received from the "Budget Topic".

+2. **Dynamic Throttling**: As the budget nears exhaustion, servers could progressively slow down the rate at which they serve the ad.
+This would give more time for `ad:BudgetUpdate` activities to propagate and reduce the risk of overspending.

+3. **Heartbeats**: Servers send `ad:BudgetUpdate` activities at regular intervals, even if no new spending has occurred, to ensure all servers have a consistent view of the budget.

-2. **Cap Monitoring and Stopping**: Each server stops displaying the ad if the local tally reaches or exceeds the initial budget.
-A brief "cooling-off" period is allowed to account for any in-flight activities.
+4. **Cap Monitoring and Stopping**: Each server stops displaying the ad if the local tally reaches or exceeds the initial budget.

-3. **Final Reconciliation**: A final `ad:BudgetSummary` activity is sent to the "Budget Topic" for reconciliation.
-Advertisers are notified when significant milestones are reached or the budget is consumed.
+5. **Final Reconciliation**: A final `ad:BudgetSummary` activity is sent to the "Budget Topic" for reconciliation.

 #### Budget Lock-In, Revenue Sharing and Settlement